turcuciprian/countdown-timer-one/readme.txt

 <li> Numbers Font size Option</li>
 <li> Color Picker for numbers functionality</li>
 <li> Infinite number of widgets can be created</li>
+<li> Numbers above , numbers under, numbers to the left and to the right of the strings</li>
 </ul>
 Built partially using http://admin-builder.com